UCSD-ECEMAE-148/fall-2024-final-project-team-1/README.md

 The Docker Images, which were provided to us and pulled from the Docker Hub, contained the UCSD Robocar Module along with the ROS/ROS2 submodules that we utilized during project prototyping and lane following.
 The UCSD Robocar Module, running on Linux OS (Ubuntu 20.04), was initially developed by Dominic Nightingale, a graduate student at the University of California, San Diego

-#### DonkeyCar AI
-We used DonkeyCar to train a car to drive autonomously around a track in both a simulated and real-world environment.
-By utilizing Deep Learning, our team was able to record visual data in the form of images and train the car based on the images that we collected over a local GPU Cluster provided by the UC San Diego supercomputer.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-*Thank you to Professor Jack Silberman and our incredible TA's Alexander, Winston, and Vivek for an amazing Fall 2024 class!*
+*Thank you to Professor Jack Silberman and our incredible TA's Alexander, Winston, and Vivek for an amazing Fall 2024 class!
+Thank you also to [@kiers-neely](https://github.com/kiers-neely) for the amazing README.md template.*

 <!-- CONTACT -->
 ## Contact